 DMR is based on established and robust Internet routing technology, and builds on the long-released Solace PubSub+ Multi-Node Routing (MNR) feature.
 However, where MNR only supported non-persistent messaging, DMR supports both non-persistent and persistent messaging.
-And DMR is easy to set up and get going as it can be configured using a Click-to-Connect wizard in Solace PubSub+ Manager.
-Although, if configuring via Solace CLI is what you need, you can set up DMR that way too.
+And DMR is easy to set up and get going as it can be configured using a Click-to-Connect wizard in Solace PubSub+ Broker Manager.
+However, if you prefer, you can also configure DMR using the Solace CLI.

 - If you'd like to learn a little more about how you can use DMR, take a look at Multi-Site Connectivity and Horizontal Scaling on this page.